Estádio Cidade de Coimbra: Taça de Portugal final

 The stadium also hosted the 2020 Taça de Portugal Final between both O Clássico rivals Benfica vs Porto also replacing Estádio Nacional that was supposed to be held but the original final match venue was unable to host the match due to security reasons and avoid the crowds of spectators to break the COVID-19 pandemic chain.

 Taça da Liga final

 Concerts

 In addition to football, the stadium is often used for concerts of international artists with capacity up to 50,000 people.

 The stadium was inaugurated with a Rolling Stones concert on 27 September 2003, attended by over 50,000 people.

 George Michael played there in 2007 during the 25 Live, with 39,639 spectators.

 In 2010, U2 played two sold-out shows in the stadium during their U2 360° Tour.
 Approximately 109,985 people attended the event.

 On June 24, 2012, Madonna performed in front of 33,597 people as part of her MDNA Tour.

-Coldplay will perform at the stadium on 17, 18, 20, & 21 May 2023 as part of their Music of the Spheres World Tour.
+Coldplay performed at the stadium on 17, 18, 20, & 21 May 2023 as part of their Music of the Spheres World Tour.